UPPMAX/UPPMAX-documentation/docs/software/vscode_on_rackham.md

 ## Procedure to start VSCode

 Below is a step-by-step procedure to start VSCode.
-This procedure is also demonstrated in [this YouTube video](https://youtu.be/RG2FWA8yoUs).
+This procedure is also demonstrated in [this YouTube video]([https://youtu.be/RG2FWA8yoUs](https://youtu.be/MkrKi5oU_po)).
+An older version of this procedure is demonstrated in [this YouTube video](https://youtu.be/RG2FWA8yoUs).

 ### 1. Install VSCode on your local computer